 You won’t read anything about it in Rockefeller University’s official story, not much on the unofficial record either.

 According to the university’s website and repeated nearly word for word by our tour guide…

 The origins of the university lie, in part, in personal tragedy.
 After John D. Rockefeller Sr.’s grandson died from scarlet fever in January 1901, the capitalist and philanthropist formalized plans to establish the research center.

 It makes a nicer story, and the Rockefeller family has a long history of charitable giving.
-But as the website continues, Rockefeller Sr. had already been discussing such a school, devoted to understanding and finding cures for infectious disease, for three years.
+But as the website continues, Rockefeller Sr. had already been discussing such a school, devoted to understanding and finding cures for infectious diseases, for three years.

-(There’s a sort of narrative slip here, setting a precise three year time frame, which comes off as a structural device, and referring to the institute as “a school,” which it never was.)
+(There’s a sort of narrative slip here, setting a precise three-year time frame, which comes off as a structural device, and referring to the institute as “a school,” which it never was.)

 Research began in earnest.
 The number of lives saved by work accomplished at Rockefeller is uncountable.
 Facilities of this kind didn’t exist in the U.S. before.
 The positive impact was immediate.

 And that story gets told proudly, as it should, but because of what appears to be a determined rinsing out of another history, a second, darker aspect gets pushed back into a hard-to-reach corner.

 You will have a hard time finding documentation of eugenics research at Rockefeller University’s predecessor Institute for Medical Research, but connecting the dots makes it almost inevitable.